-- 1. A student's program must be approved by an advisor in the appropriate Faculty prior to the start of each Fall/Winter. - Within the ★150 program, a student must complete a minimum of ★72 in Science (see details of courses), ★48 in Education and ★18 in Arts. - In the major, at least ★12 must be in 300-level or higher courses taken while registered in the BSc (Specialization in Science and Education)/BEd (Secondary) program at the University of Alberta. - In the minor, at least ★6 must be in 300-level or higher courses taken while registered in the BSc (Specialization in Science and Education)/BEd (Secondary) program at the University of Alberta. - No more than ★42 at the 100-level are permitted in the BSc (Specialization in Science and Education)/BEd (Secondary) program.
+- 1. A student's program must be approved by an advisor in the appropriate Faculty prior to the start of each Fall/Winter. - 2.
+Within the \pm 150 program, a student must complete a minimum of \pm 72 in Science (see details of courses), \pm 48 in Education and \pm 18 in Arts. - 3.
+In the major, at least ★12 must be in 300-level or higher courses taken while registered in the BSc (Specialization in Science and Education)/BEd (Secondary) program at the University of Alberta. - 4.
+In the minor, at least ★6 must be in 300-level or higher courses taken while registered in the BSc (Specialization in Science and Education)/BEd (Secondary) program at the University of Alberta. - 5.
+No more than \bigstar 42 at the 100-level are permitted in the BSc (Specialization in Science and Education)/BEd (Secondary) program.

-To complete the \star 150 and graduate in five years, students must take a full course load of \star 30 in each Fall/Winter of the program.
-The minimum load for students in the BSc (Specialization in Science and Education)/BEd (Secondary) program is at least \star 24 in each Fall/Winter.
-A course load of less than \star 24 requires annual approval by both the Dean of Education and the Dean of Science.
+To complete the \bigstar 150 and graduate in five years, students must take a full course load of \bigstar 30 in each Fall/Winter of the program.
+The minimum load for students in the BSc (Specialization in Science and Education)/BEd (Secondary) program is at least \bigstar 24 in each Fall/Winter.
+A course load of less than \bigstar 24 requires annual approval by both the Dean of Education and the Dean of Science.